borisbenedikter/robotic-systems-ros-course/docs/6_moving_Gazebo_robots_using_ROS.md

 In this tutorial, we will learn how to move a robot in Gazebo using ROS.
 First, we will see how to move a robot in Gazebo using Gazebo's built-in tools.
+Second, we will explore how to get the position and orientation of a robot in Gazebo using the `PosePublisher` plugin.
-Then, we will see how to interface Gazebo with ROS to move a robot using ROS topics and messages.
+Finally, we will discuss the ROS-Gazebo bridge, which allows ROS nodes to publish and subscribe to Gazebo topics and messages.
+This bridge enables seamless communication between ROS and Gazebo, allowing you to control Gazebo simulations using ROS messages.

 ## Moving a Robot in Gazebo